grpc/proposal/A47-xds-federation.md

   xDS-enabled gRPC server.
 - Use new LRS server representation in `XdsClient` load reporting APIs and LB policy configs.

-This is currently being implemented in C-core, Java, and Go.

 ## Open issues (if applicable)